feefo customer trust

 Many folks also celebrate St Paddy's Day around the world.
 From Sydney to Rio, Toronto to Barcelona, Irish revelers and supporters enjoy the spectacular celebrations of the day.

-Here’s some of our 2024 highlights across the globe!
+Here’s some of our 2025 highlights across the globe!

 St. Paddy’s Day in London

 This year, London has its famous parade and festival in Trafalgar Square planned.
-You will be amazed by the flamboyant pageantry, marching bands from across the UK, elaborate floats, and sports clubs and Irish dancing schools taking part in the annual parade.
+You will be amazed by the flamboyant pageantry, marching bands from across the UK, elaborate floats, and sports clubs and Irish dancing schools taking part in the annual parade

 In between performances, you can browse the nearby market for traditional Irish food, and there is usually a family zone for your little ones.
 You can also celebrate with an Irish beer in the nearby Irish pubs and bars!

-Full schedule for London: https://www.london.gov.uk/events/st-patricks-day-2024
+Full schedule for London: https://www.london.gov.uk/events/st-patricks-festival-2025

 St. Paddy’s Day in Sydney